ebellocchia/bip_utils/README.md

 # Buy me a coffee

-You know, I'm italian and I love drinking coffee (especially while coding 😃).
+You know, I'm Italian and I love drinking coffee (especially while coding 😃).
 So, if you'd like to buy me one:
 - BTC: `bc1qqxwmzs7qyatpht84hqmavkag0r3gnalyjxqr9d`
 - EVM: `0xbe6Ce1d8fc6e72173f00A63FF493dFdFdb664FbF`